manifoldfrs/manifoldfrs.github.io/_posts/2024-12-18-updated-diet-and-fitness.md

 ### Conclusion

 After switching to keto and sticking with a system that works for me, I’m at about 168 lbs—down from 187 lbs earlier this summer.
-I’ve even developed noticeable [V-cut abs](https://www.youtube.com/watch?v=K4wQM9o3nOY).
+I’ve even developed noticeable [obliques](https://www.youtube.com/watch?v=K4wQM9o3nOY).

 Most importantly, my energy is through the roof.
 I can plan high-level strategies, code, lift heavy, and still have energy for life’s other responsibilities.
 The only thing I miss is jiu-jitsu, which I paused to focus on my startup.
 I hope to return to it in the future, but for now, this routine is working well.
 I hope this post inspires you to find a diet and fitness plan that fits your demands, too.